spinnaker/spinnaker.github.io/guides/user/kubernetes-v2/deploy-helm/index.md

 ## Configure the "Bake (Manifest)" stage

-When configuring the "Bake (Manifest)" stage, you can configure the following:
+When configuring the "Bake (Manifest)" stage, you can specify the following:

 * __The release name__ (required)

-  The Helm release name for this chart, and informs the name of the artifact produced by this stage.
+  The Helm release name for this chart.
+This determines the name of the artifact produced by this stage.

 * __The template artifact__ (required)